 \section{Introduction}

 Galaxy formation and evolution is a complex interplay of physical processes such as the accretion of gas and the interactions and mergers of the central systems with satellites \citep{somerville2015}.
-These processes also regulate the star formation activity, mix the chemical elements in the interstellar medium (ISM) and induce radial migration \citep[e.g.][]{Krumholz2017}.
+These processes also regulate the star formation activity, mix the chemical elements in the interstellar medium (ISM), and induce radial migration \citep[e.g.][]{Krumholz2017}.
 The evolution of stars leads to the synthesis of new chemical elements, which are expelled into the ISM—primarily during the final stages of stellar life—accompanied by significant energy release that can power metal-enriched outflows \citep[e.g.][]{tinsely1980,maiolino2019}.
-SN feedback-driven outflows are expected to be one of the major drivers of the baryon cycle \citep{Peroux2020} by reducing the baryon fraction in low-mass galaxies \citep{dave2009} and enriching the CGM and IGM \citep{christensen2018}.
-The impact on low-mass galaxies is thought to be stronger due to their shallower potential wells, which contributes to facilitating the ejection of material \citep{dekelandsilk1986}.
+Supernova (SN) feedback-driven outflows are expected to be one of the major drivers of the baryon cycle \citep{Peroux2020} by reducing the baryon fraction in low-mass galaxies \citep{dave2009} and enriching the circumgalactic (CGM) and intergalactic media (IGM) \citep{christensen2018}.
+The impact on low-mass galaxies is thought to be stronger due to their shallower potential wells, which facilitate the ejection of material \citep{dekelandsilk1986}.
 Galactic outflows can also shape the mass-metallicity relation (MZR) of galaxies, as they might be able to transport enriched material out of galaxies, particularly in low-mass galaxies \citep{brooks2007}.
-Additionally, metal-poor gas inflows are also expected to contribute to modulating the global metal content of galaxies and hence, their location on the MZR \citep[e.g. ][]{derossi2012,Zenocratti2022,Bassini2024}.
+Additionally, metal-poor gas inflows are also expected to contribute to the modulation of the global metal content of galaxies and hence their location on the MZR \citep[e.g. ][]{derossi2012,Zenocratti2022,Bassini2024}.

 Given the important role that SN feedback plays, studying low-mass galaxies becomes particularly relevant.
 However, low-mass galaxies are challenging to study because they usually have low surface brightness, which makes them harder to detect \citep[e.g.][]{mcquinn2019}.
 Therefore, higher-mass galaxies have been more extensively studied.
-In addition, low-mass galaxies represent a key element in solving cosmological discrepancies of the standard $\Lambda$ Cold Dark Matter Model ($\Lambda$CDM), such as the missing satellites problem or the dark matter distribution in dwarf galaxies \citep{sales2022,kaneshisa2024}.
-Therefore low-mass galaxies play a very important role in constraining galaxy formation theories and the sub-grid physics modelling \citep{Ma2016,bullock2017}.
+In addition, low-mass galaxies represent a key element in solving cosmological discrepancies in the standard $\Lambda$ Cold Dark Matter Model ($\Lambda$CDM), such as the missing satellites problem or the dark matter distribution in dwarf galaxies \citep{sales2022,kaneshisa2024}.
+Therefore, low-mass galaxies play a very important role in constraining galaxy formation theories and sub-grid physics modelling \citep{Ma2016,bullock2017}.

 A key parameter to study the impact of outflows in galaxies is the mass-loading factor ($\eta$), which is defined as the rate at which gas is transported out of the system with respect to the star formation rate (SFR).
 Observations reported $\eta$ ranging from $\sim$ 0.5 to 10 for nearby dwarf galaxies \citep{martin1999,mcquinn2019} and up to $\sim$ 25-60 for extreme starburst systems \citep{heckmann2015,Perrotta2023}.
 High-redshift estimates of main-sequence galaxies obtained with the Atacama Large Millimeter/Submillimeter Array (ALMA; \citealt{Herrera-Camus2021, Pizzati2023, Birkin2025}) and of low-mass galaxies observed with the James Webb Space Telescope (JWST; \citealt{Carniani2024}) range between $\eta = 0.5$ and 10.